Prelude to the Prelude: Here is the link to a recent blog about how the Lord found us: OUR CONVERSION STORY

 Still no regrets.

 All that to say, I’m thankful for the trajectory of my life, past and present.
 I marvel at the grace of God.
-We started so green… so set in ways that needed broken and rebuilt from scratch… so many mistakes and inadequacies.
-But I do try to remember: the Gospel is perfect, while its human messengers never are.
+We started so green… so set in ways that needed to be broken and rebuilt from scratch… so many mistakes and inadequacies.
+But I try to remember: the Gospel is perfect, while its human messengers never are.
 God knew this long before he entrusted us with his “ministry of reconciliation.”
 (2Corinthians 5:18)

 There is a lack of vision regarding our children.
 Seldom—if ever—do they see one of their own break out of the mold and walk far away with Jesus… with only lost souls and building God’s kingdom on their hearts.
 Seldom do they receive encouragement from Mom and Dad beyond, “Don’t leave us!”